minio/minio/README.md

 ## Description

-Micro services environment provisions one Minio server per application instance.
-Scalability is achieved through large number of smaller personalized instances.
-This version of the Minio binary is built using Filesystem storage backend for magnetic and solid state disks.
+Minio is an open source object storage server released under Apache License V2.
+It is compatible with Amazon S3 cloud storage service.
+Minio follows a minimalist design philosophy.
+Minio is light enough to be bundled with the application stack.
+It sits on the side of NodeJS, Redis, MySQL and the likes.
+Unlike databases, Minio stores objects such as photos, videos, log files, backups, container / VM images and so on.
+Minio is best suited for storing blobs of information ranging from KBs to TBs each.
+In a simplistic sense, it is like a FTP server with a simple get / put API over HTTP.

 Minio currently implements two backends

   - Filesystem (FS) - is available and ready for general purpose use.
+This version of the Minio binary is built using Filesystem storage backend for magnetic and solid state disks.
   - ErasureCoded (XL) - is work in progress and not ready for general purpose use.

 ## Minio Client